 - 7. Can I sue for a hate crime under the Ralph Act?

-California Penal Code 422.55 PC sets forth the definition of a “hate crime.”
-According to this law, a “hate crime” means a criminal act committed, in whole or in part, because of one or more of the following actual or perceived characteristics of the victim:
+California Penal Code 422.55 PC sets forth the legal definition of a hate crime.
+According to this section, a “hate crime” means a criminal act committed, in whole or in part, because of one or more of the following actual or perceived characteristics of the victim:

 - nationality or national origin,

 - sexual orientation, or

 - association with a person or group of persons with one or more of these actual or perceived characteristics.1

 - the meaning of a “perceived” characteristic,